German genealogy materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Tolzmann, D.H., Heritage Books Inc., 1993

 This book is a repackaging of two writings from the 1890s titled The German Exodus to England in 1709 and The German Emigration to America 1709-1740.
-The writings address the question why German immigration suddenly became a massive population movement.
+The writings address the question of why German immigration suddenly became a massive population movement.

 German Immigrants — Lists of Passengers Bound from Bremen to NY, 1847 – 1867 (3 Volumes) VREF 929.343 ZIMM